Skip to content

 Trio Remote Control

-Trio can accept remote commands from Nightscout or from LoopFollow.
-There are a variety of options, but the final control of whether remote commands will be enacted rests with the Trio user.
-They can enable or disable remote control.
+Trio accepts remote commands from LoopFollow via direct APNS.
+The final control of whether remote commands will be enacted rests with the Trio user — they can enable or disable remote control.

 Nightscout version must be 15.0.2 or newer

-To properly display the OpenAPS pill with Trio 0.5.x (or newer), your Nightscout version must be 15.0.2 (or newer).
-If you do not see the expected treatments or pills in the Nightscout dashboard, follow the steps to Configure for OpenAPS.
+To properly display the OpenAPS pill with Trio, your Nightscout version must be 15.0.2 (or newer).
+If you do not see the expected treatments or pills in the Nightscout dashboard, follow the steps to Configure Nightscout for Trio (OpenAPS).

 The bullets below take you to the indicated topics.
 The configuration steps are listed first but only need to be done once: